DigitalMachinist/unity-utilities/Assets/Utilities/State Machine/README.md

 public virtual void OnControlExit( Animator animator, AnimatorStateInfo stateInfo, int layerIndex );
 ```

-If you write state scripts that derive from ```State```, you can override these methods to gain access to specially-timed events that guarantee that:
+If you write state scripts that derive from ```AnimatorState```, you can override these methods to gain access to specially-timed events that guarantee that:

 1. The next state's ```OnControlEnter``` is always called immediately after ```OnStateExit``` for the current state
 2. The previous state's ```OnControlExit``` is always called immediately after ```OnStateEnter``` for the current state